WPCD-Workflows/documentation/source/old/imp12/public/xml/itm_gm_2010.rst

    (
    pdf
    ), by J. Blum et al.
--  Status of MARS-F and CarMa codes on ITM
+-  Status of MARS-F and CarMa codes on EU-IM
    (
    ppt
    ), by D. Yadykin et al.